celery/Celery-Kubernetes-Operator/README.md

 # Celery-Kubernetes-Operator
 A basic Celery operator to be written in Python.
 To be used to manage simple Celery applications on a Kubernetes cluster.
 To be built as a demo project to proposed EuroPython 2020 proposal.
-We'll be using open source [Metacontroller](https://metacontroller.app/) add-on for Kubernetes to simplify the operator code.
+We'll be using open source [KOPF](https://github.com/zalando-incubator/kopf) framework to write this operator in Python.

 # Project Scope
 This project aims to have following things in place-
-1. A Custom Resource Definition(CRD) to spec out a Celery deployment having(not limited to) these attributes -
+1. A Custom Resource Definition(CRD) to spec out a Celery deployment having these attributes -
     - Celery app module name
     - Broker URL
     - Worker Class(sync, gevent etc)